Implement Flex Mode on a Unity Game

 Objective

-Learn how to implement Flex mode on a Unity game using Android Jetpack WindowManager and Unity's Java Native Interface (JNI) Wrapper.
+Learn how to implement Flex mode into a Unity game using Android Jetpack WindowManager and Unity's Java Native Interface (JNI) Wrapper.

 Overview